Cornell-PoBE/site/about.md

 **Project Assignments**

 Assignment 1 is out and can be found [here](https://github.com/Cornell-PoBE/A1).
-Due date is on October 9th, 2017.
+Due date is on October 16th, 2017.
 Submission should be done through CMS (to be setup on Wednesday).

+Assignment 2 is out and can be found [here](https://github.com/Cornell-PoBE/A2).
+Due date is on October 30th, 2017.
+Submission should be done through CMS.

 **Announcements**